Austro-Hungarian Army: Funding and equipment

 Following the 1867 constitutional arrangements, the Reichsrat was dominated by German Liberals, who generally regarded the army as a relic of feudalism.
 In Budapest, legislators were reluctant to authorize funds for the joint army but were generous with the Hungarian branch of the army, the Honvédség.
 In 1867 the military budget accounted for about 25% of all government spending, but the economic crash of 1873 hit Austria-Hungary hard and foreign observers questioned whether the Dual Monarchy could manage a major war without subsidies.
 Despite increases throughout the 1850s and 1860s, in the latter half of the century Austria-Hungary was still spending less on its army than were other major European powers.
 While the budget continued to rise—from 262 million crowns in 1895 to 306 million in 1906—this was still far less per capita than for other major European states, including Italy, and about on par with Russia, which had a much larger population.
 Further contributing to the monarchy's military weakness was the low rate of conscription: Austria-Hungary conscripted only 0.29% of its population annually, compared to 0.47% in Germany and 0.75% in France.
 Attempts to increase the yearly intake of recruits were proposed but repeatedly blocked by officials in Budapest until an agreement was reached in 1912.

 In the emerging field of military aviation, Austria-Hungary lagged behind other European states.
 While balloon detachments had been established in 1893, they were mostly assigned to the fortress artillery, except for a brief period from 1909 to 1911 when they were under command of the multifaceted Verkehrs Brigade.
 Realization that heavier-than-air machines were necessary or useful came late, and Austria-Hungary acquired only five airplanes by 1911.
 In 1914 the budget for military aviation was approximately 1/25th the amount spent by France.
 Austria-Hungary entered the war with only 48 first-line aircraft.

+Since 1870s the army organised annual Imperial Maneuvers (Kaisermanöver), the largest most significant military exercise of the season, which included military parades of the participating army corps and the multi-day army maneuvers and war games, each year in a different part of the empire, regularly visited by the Emperor and the other Austro-Hungarian royal officials.